 - Expand the legend to display the Layer options pane.

 - Change Symbol type to Heat map.

-Use the Legend tab to view the count of points in the dataset.
+- Use the Legend tab to view the color palette in relation to high and low values.

-Use the Symbology tab to switch to a different type of map.
+- Use the Symbology tab to change the field displayed on the map or switch to a different type of map.

 - Use the Appearance tab to do the following:

 - Symbols—Adjust the color palette and layer transparency.